KimNikita/CookingSimulatorVR/README.md

 ## About

-This branch contains source code and setup file (<missing type>) of game for oculus-quest 2.
+This branch contains source code and setup file (.exe) of game for oculus-quest 2.

 ## Installation

-Clone repository and <do something>.
+Clone repository and run Build\CSVR.exe.

 ## Documentation links